 Connecticut does not maintain general contractor license reciprocity with any other state.
-However, if your business is registered in another state but you’re applying for a license to work in Connecticut, you do not need to register your business in Connecticut.
+However, if your business is registered in another state, but you’re applying for a license to work in Connecticut, you do not need to register in Connecticut.

-Instead, you may submit a certificate from your state less than 30 days old which demonstrates the business’s legal existence along with a certificate of good standing from the Connecticut Secretary of State.
+Instead, you may submit a certificate from your state less than 30 days old demonstrating the business’s legal existence, along with a certificate of good standing from the Connecticut Secretary of State.

 What kind of insurance does a general contractor need in Connecticut?

 You’ll need to fulfill certain general contractor insurance requirements to get your major contractor license.
 The following types of business insurance in Connecticut can help cover your work and protect your business.

 You must submit a certificate of general liability insurance with your major contractor application.
 This insurance can help provide coverage for a number of potential work-related accidents, like damage to someone’s property or a client injury.

 Connecticut workers’ compensation insurance can help provide wage protection and coverage for medical expenses if an employee gets hurt on the job.
 All Connecticut businesses with one or more employees are required to have this coverage.

 Because your gear is important to your work, you may want tools and equipment insurance.
 This coverage may help pay for repairs and replacements if something is stolen or damaged.